MarkoSokser/Inform7-Jigsaw-game/story.md

 Instead of going through the exit door when the chain is in the Cell:
 	say "The chain prevents you from reaching the door.".

+Before going through the exit door:
+	if the other prisoner is being-dragged:
+		now the other prisoner is in the Exit Hall.

 Instead of going through the exit door:
 	now Ceiling-descending is false;
 	now the exit door is collapsed;
+	if the other prisoner is being-dragged:
+		say "You throw yourself through the doorway, dragging him with you, as the ceiling crashes down behind you.";
+		say "You both survived - at a terrible cost.";
+	otherwise:
 		say "You throw yourself through the doorway as the ceiling crashes down behind you.";
 		say "You survived - at a terrible cost.";
 	continue the action.

 Instead of going south from the Exit Hall when the exit door is collapsed: